dlt-hub/dlt/docs/website/docs/general-usage/schema.md

 ## Naming convention

-`dlt` creates tables, child tables and column schemas from the data.
+`dlt` creates tables, nested tables and column schemas from the data.
 The data being loaded, typically JSON documents, contains identifiers (i.e. key names in a dictionary) with any Unicode characters, any lengths and naming styles.
 On the other hand the destinations accept very strict namespaces for their identifiers.
 Like Redshift that accepts case-insensitive alphanumeric